Sunday, October 21, 2012

 Sikkim Postal History: Those early years - iii

-For the stamp-sized state of Sikkim, November 6, 2006, held a moment of glory and recognition in terms of world philately.
+For the stamp-sized state of Sikkim, November 6, 2006, held a moment of glory and recognition in the world philately.
 In a group of five lakes from different parts of India, Indian Postage featured a postal stamp on Changu Lake.
-This Changu Lake stamp with a Rs.
+This Changu Lake stamp with an Rs.
 5 denomination can be found among the five Himalayan Lakes of India, including Roop Kund, Sela, Tsomo Riri, and Chandra Tal.
 Bharati Mirchandani designed the stamp and First Day Cover, and Alka Sharma designed the cancellation.

 Although few people know or remember it, Sikkim was home to a unique experiment in mail delivery.
 In fact, Sikkim was one of the very few nations in the world during the reign of Chogyal, Sikkim's king, to accomplish this ambitious achievement.
 Among the items sent from the rockets to the confined destinations were parcels, letters, and other items.
 Rocket mail was being sent across the rivers.

 In fact, there are many covers that were successfully delivered that actually have the signature of the late Sir Tashi Namgyal, the Chogyal.
-In the book “From the diary of Stephen Smith” written by Stephen Smith relating to rocket mail experiments, it has been mentioned that the Sikkim experiment was the most successful among all the pioneering efforts in rocket mail the world over.
+In the book “From the diary of Stephen Smith” written by Stephen Smith relating to rocket mail experiments, it has been mentioned that the Sikkim experiment was the most successful among all the pioneering efforts in rocket mail worldwide.
 The five places where the experiments were conducted were Gangtok, Sarumsa, Ray, Singtam, and Rangpo.

-There cannot be a note on the history of philately in Sikkim without mentioning the Sikkim Revenue Stamps that have been in use since 1917.
+There cannot be a note on the history of philately in Sikkim without mentioning the Sikkim Revenue Stamps that have been used since 1917.
 The oldest known cancellation on a Sikkim Revenue Stamp dates from October 8, 1928, when it was sent from Mangan B.O. to Gangtok.
 The central design of the stamp depicts the southeast face of Siniolchu, north of Gangtok.
 The photograph was taken by Hoffmann for the illustration of Claude White’s book, “Sikkim and Bhutan."

 No comments: